astrofra/couloir14/README.md

 ### Reception

+_Couloir14 ranked 2nd at VIP 2001 demoparty, in France._

 1. "Wow, just rewatched Couloir14 after so many years, and it still holds up!
 The design and visuals are stunning, even by today's standards.
 Kudos to the team behind it! 👍" - **PixelPirate**

 2. "Couloir14 was a true masterpiece!
 The music still gets me every time I watch it.
 Can't believe it's been 22 years since its release. 👍" - **SynthSorcerer**